RigglePrime/SS13-tools/README.md

-# Admin tools
+# SS13 tools

-A set of tools made for the administration of the /tg/ SS13 codebase.
-Hopefully more tools to come.
+A set of tools to help with automating tasks for the /tg/ branch of SS13.

-Made for Python 3.9.7
+Made for Python 3.9

-## For all admins

-- `centcom_query` for querying the global ban database

-## For admin trainers
+## Contents

-- `trainer_suite.py` combines slur detection with automatic log downloading
-- `candy_stalker.py` automatically gets soemone's round say logs, works only on /tg/station13, as it uses Scrubby and public logs
-- `slur_detector.py` scans some text and determines if any specified slurs are present
+TODO

 ## Downloading